nmfs-ost/stockplotr/README.md

 remotes::install_github("nmfs-ost/stockplotr")
 ```

-Occassionally, the package can not be installed using the `remotes` package.
+Occasionally, the package can not be installed using the `remotes` package.
 If this is the case for you and the other two installation options don't work please try:

 ```r
 install.packages("pak")